Prevention and Security Measures against the Corona Virus

 Until further notice, all conferences and symposia at MPQ must be cancelled, the Photonlab (students' lab) also remains closed, and there won't be any external visitor tours.

-The colloquia this summer semester will only be held online.
+All colloquia will continue to be held online only.
 For every lecture a new link will be provided.
 As always there will be time for questions after every talk.

 Code of conduct in the institute